All About the CMDB

-A CMDB (Configuration Management Database) contains up-to-date information about all components of information technology systems used by an organization as well as the relationships between these components.
-This database is organized in a way that clearly defines the relationships and dependencies among the components stored.
-Each component is defined as a Configuration Item (CI) and often associated with other CIs to show how the CIs work together to help deliver IT services.
+A CMDB (Configuration Management Database) stores all information about the technological components used by an organization as well as the relationships between these components.
+The database is organized in a way that clearly defines the relationships and dependencies of the components stored.
+Each component is defined as a Configuration Item (CI) and is often associated with other CIs to show how the CIs work together to help deliver IT services.

-So how can the CMDB help us once we get to the office, with proper upkeep, the CMDB can predict behavior and ensure we minimize and even prevent issues that can lead to downtime in our workday.
+The CMDB can predict behavior and ensure you minimize and even prevent issues that can lead to downtime in your workday.